kshksdrt/string_utils/README.md

-# String utilities(written in Rust)
+# String utilities

-A successor to my previous [text-utils](https://github.com/kshksdrt/text-utils/).
+String utils(written in Rust) is a successor to my previous [text-utils, which was written in go](https://github.com/kshksdrt/text-utils/).

-Disclaimer: These are simply implementation of few things I wanted.
+Disclaimer: These are simply few things I wanted.
 Do not be surprised if you do not find them not useful.

 ## Features: